-- (3) Oral or IV sedation, if the covered dental service cannot be performed safely without it or would otherwise require the service to be performed under general anesthesia in a hospital or surgical center; and - (4) Prophylaxis, in accordance with an appropriate individualized treatment plan, but no more than four times per year. - (5) The MCO may not require Service Authorization for the services in 6.1.13.3(1) through - (3) above.
+- (1) House calls or extended care facility calls for on-site delivery of covered services; - (2) Behavioral management when additional staff time is required to accommodate behavioral challenges and sedation is not used; - (3) Oral or IV sedation, if the covered dental service cannot be performed safely without it or would otherwise require the service to be performed under general anesthesia in a hospital or surgical center; and - (4) Prophylaxis, in accordance with an appropriate individualized treatment plan, but no more than four times per year. - (5) The MCO may not require Service Authorization for the services in 6.1.13.3(1) through - (3) above.
 [Minnesota Statutes, §256B.0625, subd.
+9, (f)]

-9, (f)] - 6.1.13.4 Services provided by advanced dental therapists and dental therapists when provided within the scope of practice identified in Minnesota Statutes, §§150A.105 and 150A.106 are covered. - 6.1.13.5 If a dental provider is providing services to an Enrollee based on a treatment plan that requires more than one visit, the MCO or its Subcontractor must not require the completion of the treatment plan as a condition of payment to the dental provider for services performed as part of the treatment plan.
+- 6.1.13.3 Services provided by advanced dental therapists and dental therapists when provided within the scope of practice identified in Minnesota Statutes, §§150A.105 and 150A.106 are covered. - 6.1.13.4 If a dental provider is providing services to an Enrollee based on a treatment plan that requires more than one visit, the MCO or its Subcontractor must not require the completion of the treatment plan as a condition of payment to the dental provider for services performed as part of the treatment plan.
 The MCO or Subcontractor must reimburse the dental provider for all services performed regardless of whether the treatment plan is completed, as long as the Enrollee was covered under the MCO at the time the service was performed.
 Nothing in this section may be construed to prevent the MCO or its Subcontractor from paying for dental services using a bundled method.